 Tips for visiting

-There is no imposed direction of visit.
-The visit of the Bayeux Tapestry Museum is organized in 3 steps:
+There is no set direction.
+A visit to the Bayeux Tapestry Museum is divided into 3 parts:

 - the discovery of the original Tapestry on the 1st level,